K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In his three matchups against the Bears, Osborn's seven receiving yards average is 41.5 less than his over/under for Sunday's game (48.5).
+- Osborn's seven receiving yards per game in his three matchups against the Bears are 43.5 fewer than his over/under for Sunday's game.

 - Osborn, in three matchups, did not have a touchdown catch.